u-boot/u-boot/tools/binman/binman.rst

     needed.
 Add this symbol to the properties for the blob so that symbols can be read correctly.
 See binman_syms_ for more information.

+offset-from-elf:
+    Sets the offset of an entry based on a symbol value in an another entry.
+    The format is <&phandle>, "sym_name", <offset> where phandle is the entry containing the blob (with associated ELF file providing symbols), <sym_name>
+    is the symbol to lookup (relative to elf-base-sym) and <offset> is an offset to add to that value.

 Examples of the above options can be found in the tests.
 See the tools/binman/test directory.